 So when the employee filed a motion to dismiss, the Massachusetts Superior Court allowed it, ruling that the employer’s lawsuit against the former employee for breach of a non-compete agreement must be dismissed.
 In issuing its ruling, the Court found that the forum selection clause would effectively allow the employer to side-step California’s public policy against enforcement of non-compete agreements.
 The Court also found the Massachusetts forum to be an ‘inconvenient forum’ to litigate the issues and facts of this particular case because all the relevant witnesses (and evidence) were in California and could not be compelled to testify in Massachusetts, and because California had a greater interest in the litigation than Massachusetts (the competitor the employee worked at was in California and all the business interests allegedly injured due to his conduct were in California).

 Although this case is a non-precedent-setting superior court case, it does provide business owners some insight into how a judge would rule in a similar scenario.
 If the facts were even slightly different though, this case may very well have been decided differently.
 For example, if the competitor the employee later worked at were in Massachusetts, or if the employee travelled between a Massachusetts office and an California office of the Plaintiff-employer, or even if the employee originally worked from Massachusetts remotely for the same employer – the Court may very well have denied the motion to dismiss and allowed the case to be litigated here in Massachusetts.

-If you need an employment contract with a non-compete provision in it or a standalone non-compete agreement, or are looking for a attorney to review your non-compete agreement, contact the Boston Business Lawyers at The Jacobs Law LLC today.
+If you need an employment contract with a non-competition provision in it or a standalone non-competition agreement, or are looking for a lawyer to review your non-competition agreement, contact the Boston Business Attorneys at The Jacobs Law LLC today.
 We can be reached by calling 1-800-652-4783 or by email at ContactUs@TheJacobsLaw.com.